Bloc/workshop-curriculum/CONTRIBUTING.md

 TODO

-# Exercise Prompts
+# Exercise Instructions

-The following structure should be used for Exercise Prompts ([see example](https://github.com/Bloc/curriculum/blob/master/workshop-curriculum/courses/ruby-primer/03-level-conditionals/01-if/body.md#exercise):
+The following structure should be used for Exercise Instructions ([see example](https://github.com/Bloc/curriculum/blob/master/workshop-curriculum/courses/ruby-primer/03-level-conditionals/01-if/body.md#exercise):

 1. State the method / function to be defined
 2. State the arguments the method should take